Claudia Rankine's 'Just Us' Is A Conversation, Not A Prescription

 Well, I think initially I thought I would just wait for somebody to give me an opening in conversation, you know — so you're sitting next to a guy, you're waiting, the plane is delayed.
 He asks the time.
 He asks what did the gate agents say, and then that leads to something else and leads to something else.
 And in one of the situations recounted in the book, eventually he asked me what I did and I said I taught at Yale and he said, you know, his son didn't get in on early decision.
 And even then I wasn't willing to say, let's talk about white male privilege.
 But then when he said his son didn't get in because his son's friend, who was a person of color, got in, then I thought, OK, he is in my wheelhouse and we can start this conversation.

 So that's sort of — I didn't want to feel like I was pressing because I didn't know these people, you know, and it didn't always work out.
-There was one occasion where a white man, I was waiting online to board the plane, and the two of us standing there, and he says to me, you know, I love airplanes because you don't have any news.
+There was one occasion where a white man, I was waiting on line to board the plane, and the two of us standing there, and he says to me, you know, I love airplanes because you don't have any news.
 You don't have, you know, this constant chatter around the news.
 I said to him, you shouldn't have voted for him.
 And at that point, he turned to me and he said, it's not just him.
 And that was the end, but that was the sort of project of the book was to push these moments to their crisis.

 On a friend's comment that her book has no strategy